 The second generation residential energy storage unit (RESU) from LG Chem expands on the first successful RESU 6.4kWh battery which now includes five options; Starting from the compact RESU3.3 (3.3kWh) up to a much larger 19.6kWh battery system using 2 of the new RESU10 units combined.
 On the commercial side there will be multiple options from the medium sized 45-166kWh systems up to a massive 50 ton container packed with 4,800kWh of storage capacity.
 Yes that's 4.8MWh.

 New RESU Battery Range

-The new series (48V) RESU batteries are available in 3.3kWh, 6.5kWh and 9.8kWh sizes, while high voltage (400V) units are now available in 7kWh and 9.8kWh capacity.
-The direct replacement of the previous RESU6.4EX is the RESU6.5 which has 0.1kWh greater storage capacity but is 8kg lighter and 45mm narrower.
-More importantly it is now IP55 weather rated which means it can be installed in a semi-outdoor location such as a varandah or carport but not directly open to the elements.
+The new series RESU (48V) batteries are available in 3.3kWh, 6.5kWh and 9.8kWh sizes, while higher voltage (400V) units are available in 7kWh and 9.8kWh capacity.
+The direct replacement for the previous RESU6.4EX is the RESU6.5 which has 0.1kWh greater storage capacity but is 8kg lighter and 45mm narrower.
+More importantly it is now IP55 weather rated which means it can be installed in a semi-outdoor location such as a varandah or carport, but not directly open to the elements.

 See full specification sheet here

 LG chem have obviously been listening to solar installers and have been working with many inverter manufacturers to ensure there product is compatible and easily configured with almost all of the best and most popular battery inverter brands.